rsanders/gist-edit/README.md

 These keys are provided in the `C-x g` prefix map when you edit any file in a gist-edit-checked-out repository:

-    f - finish; commit and push to Github l - list all gists
-    o - opening the web page for the repo p - push locally committed changes
     h - help
+    b - browse the web page for the repo f - finish; commit and push to Github l - list all gists
+    o - open another gist
+    p - push locally committed changes
     s - magit-status